Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Acknowledgments

 \section{Acknowledgments}

-We thank Dr. Andreas Gerhardus (DLR, Germany) for the initial guidance on causal experiments with replicated data.
+The authors thank Dr. Andreas Gerhardus (DLR, Germany) for the initial guidance on causal experiments with replicated data.
 The authors also acknowledge the DCSR at UNIL for providing computational resources and technical support.
+We thank the two anonymous reviewers for their detailed reviews and constructive suggestions.
+Tom Beucler acknowledges support from the Swiss National Science Foundation (SNSF) under Grant No. 10001754 (``RobustSR'' project).

 \paragraph{Author Contributions} Conceptualization: S.G.S., T.B., F.I.T., J.R., M.D.; Methodology: J.R., T.B., S.G.S., F.I.T., M.S.G., M.D., K.M.; Data curation: S.G.S., F.I.T., M.S.G., T.B., M.M., M.D.; Data visualization: S.G.S., F.I.T., T.B., M.D.; Writing—original draft: S.G.S., F.I.T.; All authors contributed to writing and review.
 All authors approved the revised manuscript.